paullepoulpe/master-thesis/src/05_Delite.md

 ## Delite Ops

-To simplify the development of DSL's, Delite provides a large collection of reusable operations (ops).
+To simplify the development of DSLs, Delite provides a large collection of reusable operations (ops).
 Those operations include, among other things, the Delite `MultiLoop` Language (DMLL) we presented in a previous section.
 This allows new ops to be created that use the core DMLL generators and are thus automatically supported by the compilation pipeline.

 ### `DeliteLoopElem`s
 To encode their ops, Delite defines a set of basic IR nodes (`DeliteOpsIR`) called `Elems` that define the semantics of the different operations and can be used as loop bodies.
 DMLL's generators are also encoded as `Elems`.